Well, maybe not everything. 😉

 Q: Do I have to keep the minimum 16mm pace if I’m not in the last corral?

 The minimum 16mm pace tracking doesn’t start until the last runner crosses the starting line, always the wonderful Balloon Ladies.
-So if you’re in earlier corrals, you do have some bumper room to stop for character photos, take bathroom breaks, etc. Just don’t get carried away!
+So if you’re in earlier corrals, you do have some bumper room to stop for character photos, (whatever form they may be,) take bathroom breaks, etc. Just don’t get carried away!
 If runDisney staff on bikes pass you, (they will be after the Balloon Ladies,) you will be swept.

 Q: Oh boy, those Balloon Ladies.
 Are they mean?
 And is it okay to track them?